dbt-labs/handbook/website/docs/benefits.md

 ### FAQs

-**Can a team member opt out of the 401k program?**
+## **Can a team member opt out of the 401(k) program?**
-- Yes!
-The team member needs to opt out themselves.
+- Yes.
+Employees can opt out at any time directly through their Fidelity account.

-**How can a team member increase or decrease their contribution amount?**
+## **How can a team member adjust their contribution rate?**
-- Login to their Guideline account and update their election.
+- Log in to your Fidelity NetBenefits account and update your contribution elections.

-**Is there a vesting schedule for the employer contributions?**
+## **Is there a vesting schedule for employer contributions?**
-- All employer contributions are immediately vested.
+- No. All employer contributions are **immediately vested**.

-**I think I over contributed to my 401k, what should I do?**
+## **What should I do if I believe I over-contributed to my 401(k)?**
-- Reach out directly to Guideline's support team and they can assist with correcting any potential errors.
+- Reach out to **Fidelity Support**.
+They will assist you in reviewing and, if needed, correcting any excess contributions.

-**How long does it take for a changed contribution amount to be reflected in payroll?**
+## **How long does it take for contribution changes to affect payroll?**
-- This may depend on timing but generally changes will take effect on the next payroll run.
+- Changes typically apply in 1-2 **payroll cycles**, depending on the timing of your update

 ## Stipends